Frederick Sanger's Work on Sequencing Proteins and DNA

 Sanger's methods can be used to sequence any DNA or protein molecule.
 The most common types of experiments are:

-- DNA sequencing, which is used to determine the sequence of nucleotides in a DNA molecule
+- DNA sequencing, used to determine the nucleotide sequence in a DNA molecule

 Data Analysis

-The data from Sanger sequencing experiments is analyzed using computer software.
-The software identifies the chain-terminating nucleotides or amino acids in the DNA or protein fragments, and then uses this information to determine the sequence of the molecule.
+Data from Sanger sequencing experiments is analyzed using computer software.
+The software identifies the chain-terminating nucleotides or amino acids in the fragments, then uses this information to determine the molecule's sequence.

 Applications

-Sanger's methods have a wide range of applications in molecular biology.
+Sanger's methods have wide-ranging applications in molecular biology.
 They are used to:

 - Identify genes and mutations